giantswarm/docs/src/content/ui-api/management-api/crd/catalogs.application.giantswarm.io.md

 </div>

 <div class="property-description">
-<p>Title is the name of the app catalog for this CR e.g. Catalog of Apps by Giant Swarm</p>
+<p>Title is the name of the catalog for this CR e.g. Catalog of Apps by Giant Swarm</p>

 </div>